 How to be Mindful of your Grant Funds while using a Marketing Agency

-For organizations affecting positive change in the public sphere, especially those in behavioral and public health (we call them community health organizations), grants are vital to success.
-Partnering with marketing professionals who know the tips, tricks, and tools to successfully marketing your services is always a worthy use of grant dollars.
+For organizations affecting positive change in the public sphere, especially those in behavioral and public health (we call them social impact organizations), grants are vital to success.
+Partnering with marketing professionals who know the tips, tricks, and tools to successfully market your services is always a worthy use of grant dollars.
 And, at the same time, it’s also important to be mindful of every grant dollar you have.